Accessing and configuring your invoices

 After creating an Organization, your account is set up as the owner.
 There are 4 main types of users in an Organization.

-Syncing output files from CloudCannon to an external provider
+Syncing build files from CloudCannon to an external provider

-Configure an Output to commit the built version of your site to a repository.
+Configure a Build Deploy to commit the built version of your site to a repository.

 Configure CloudCannon processes that run after your site builds.

-CloudCannon injects an object onto the window object when viewed in the visual editor.
-This article will show how to turn off this behaviour.
+CloudCannon injects an object onto the window object when viewed in the Visual Editor.
+This article will show how to turn off this behavior.